We have a dedicated team here to help you. Everyone has their specialty and the people who assist you will be chosen to match your specific problem.

 Tel: 905-455-0160 Ext 233

 Parush Mann helps our clients with immigration law cases.
 Parush joined our legal clinic as an articling student in 2014 and began working with us as a lawyer in 2015.
-Parush is a member of the Law Society of Ontario and a non-practising member of the Law Society of Alberta.
+Parush is a member of the Law Society of Ontario.
 He has appeared on various matters before the Court of Queen’s Bench (Alberta), Provincial Court of Alberta, Immigration Appeal Division and the Landlord and Tenant Board.

 Parush holds a Bachelor of Laws (LL.B) degree from Victoria University of Wellington, Bachelor of Administrative Studies (Specialized Honours in Finance) and has completed courses towards a Master of Laws (LL.M) degree at Osgoode Hall Law School.
 Prior to joining our legal clinic, he worked as a lawyer in Calgary, Alberta and has worked as an Analyst for TD Asset Management in Toronto.